lammps/lammps/doc/src/read_data.rst

 are the union of the existing box and the box boundaries in the new data file.

+If the system is non-periodic (in a dimension), then an image flag has no meaning (in that dimension) and can lead to unexpected results for computations that internally use unwrapped coordinates (like the center of mass).
+Thus those will be be reset to zero on reading and LAMMPS will print a warning, if that happens.
+If those atoms with non-zero image flags are involved in bonded interactions, this simple reset can lead to errors.
+In those cases it is usually best to write out the unwrapped coordinates (e.g. with :doc:`write_dump all custom unwrapped.lammpstrj id xu yu zu <write_dump>`) as that preserves the relative proximity of the positions for bonded atoms, and then post-process the data by moving entire molecules and also then adjust the box geometry as needed without affecting the positions.
+When you have non-zero image flags, changing the box also translates atoms, and if a molecule staddles (periodic) box boundaries and thus the image flags can be different for atoms in the same molecule, that can move bonded atoms far apart.

 .. note::

    If the system is non-periodic (in a dimension), then all atoms in the data file must have coordinates (in that dimension) that are "greater than or equal to" the lo value and "less than or equal to" the hi value.
 If the non-periodic dimension is of style "fixed" (see the :doc:`boundary <boundary>` command), then the atom coords must be strictly "less than" the hi value, due to the way LAMMPS assign atoms to processors.
 Note that you should not make the lo/hi values radically smaller/larger than the extent of the atoms.
-For example, if your atoms extend from 0 to 50, you should not specify the box bounds as -10000 and 10000.
+For example, if your atoms extend from 0 to 50, you should not specify the box bounds as -10000 and 10000 unless you also use the :doc:`processor command <processor>`.
 This is because LAMMPS uses the specified box size to layout the 3d grid of processors.
 A huge (mostly empty) box will be sub-optimal for performance when using "fixed" boundary conditions (see the :doc:`boundary <boundary>` command).
 When using "shrink-wrap" boundary conditions (see the :doc:`boundary <boundary>` command), a huge (mostly empty) box may cause a parallel simulation to lose atoms when LAMMPS shrink-wraps the box around the atoms.
 The read_data command will generate an error in this case.

 The "extra bond per atom" setting (angle, dihedral, improper) is only